 Pillar Two: Worship

-Worship that is passionate, reverent, God-centered, Christ-exalting, Spirit-filled, and Bible-saturated.
+Worship that is God-centered, Christ-exalting, Spirit-filled, Bible-saturated, passionate, and reverent.

 Much that passes in the name of worship today is man-centered entertainment and emotionalism.
 We champion the fundamental importance of emotions in worship, but an appeal to the emotions that does not come through the tunnel of truth is merely emotionalism.
 When emotion becomes the engine driving the train of worship instead of truth, then false doctrine and false worship cannot be far away.